Manual

 How do I interpret ultrafast bootstrap (UFBoot) support values?

 The ultrafast bootstrap (UFBoot) feature (-bb option) was published in (Minh et al., 2013).
-One of the main conclusions is, that UFBoot support values are more unbiased: 95% support correspond roughly to a probability of 95% that a clade is true.
-So this has a different meaning than the normal bootstrap supports (where you start to believe in the clade if it has >80% BS support).
-For UFBoot, you should only start to believe in a clade if its support is >= 95%.
+One conclusions from the analysis of many gene trees is that UFBoot support values are more unbiased: 95% support correspond roughly to a probability of 95% that a clade is true.
+So this has a different meaning than the normal (more conservative) bootstrap supports.
+For UFBoot, you should only start to rely on a branch if its support is >= 95%.
 Thus, the interpretations are different and you should not compare BS% with UFBoot% directly.

-Moreover, it is recommended to also perform the SH-aLRT test (Guindon et al., 2010) by adding -alrt 1000 into the IQ-TREE command line.
+Moreover, it is recommended to also perform the SH-aLRT test (Guindon et al., 2010), e.g., by adding -alrt 1000 into the IQ-TREE command line.
 Each branch will then be assigned with SH-aLRT and UFBoot supports.
-One would typically start to rely on the clade if its SH-aLRT >= 80% and UFboot >= 95%.
+One would be more confident if a clade has its SH-aLRT >= 80% and UFboot >= 95%.

 How does IQ-TREE treat gap/missing/ambiguous characters?